VS

 Across all battles:

-Fans love Colt McCoy for his resilience and leadership.
-He was incredibly consistent, setting numerous records at UT, and his down-to-earth personality makes him highly relatable and respected among the Longhorn community.
+Fans love Colt McCoy for his consistency and leadership.
+He holds numerous records at UT and was known for his resilience and precision on the field.